telerik/xaml-docs/controls/radscheduleview/populating-with-data/binding-to-database/binding-to-db-viewmodel.md

 ---
 title: View and ViewModel
 page_title: View and ViewModel
-description: Check our "View and ViewModel" documentation article for the RadScheduleView WPF control.
+description: Check our &quot;View and ViewModel&quot; documentation article for the RadScheduleView WPF control.
 slug: radscheduleview-populating-with-data-binding-to-db-viewmodel
 tags: view,and,viewmodel
 published: True